Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Backward Dynamic Programming

-Existence of an optimal quadratic $L$-quantizer and the convergence are proven in \cite{Pages2018}.
-In addition to the convergence of the quadratic distortion to zero and the rate of convergence is also known and established by Zardor's theorem \cite{Zador1982}.
+The existence of an optimal quadratic $L$-quantizer and the convergence are proven in \cite{Pages2018}.
+In addition, Zardor's theorem \cite{Zador1982} provides a prescribed level of accuracy for the number of quantization points $L$.
+Apart from an upper bound on the quadratic distortion with an error rate of order $L^{-1/d}$, where $d$ is the dimension of the random variable (in our case $d = 2$), this theorem also establishes asymptotic convergence to zero as the number of quantization points $L$ goes to infinity.